 The Data Folder on the left of the Support page shows the location of the database that's currently being used by this PC.
 Be sure to check this on every computer whenever you move the database or try to connect to network data.

-Before undertaking to move the Tradebox database, you must ensure that you have a current backup.
+Before attempting to move the Tradebox database, you must ensure that you have a current backup.

 If you've already got a Tradebox database set up in one location and need to move it before networking, there are two ways of doing this: Backup/Restore, or Relocate Database.